Faith Stowers Has Forgiven Stassi Schroeder And Kristen Doute, But Claims Apology Was More Of A Statement

 “I love their shows.
 I would love to join their cast again and to be able to showcase my life to people because I know people can relate to it,” she told the magazine on their Watch With Us podcast.

-She also said she respects Bravo more now that they’ve gotten rid of Stassi, Kristen, Max, and Brett.
+She also said she respects Bravo more now that they’ve gotten rid of Stassi and Kristen, as well as Max Boyens and Brett Caprioni.